As seen on Forbes

 - Leave the funds in the old employer plan.

 - Roll the money over into a new qualified plan with a new employer.

 - Roll the money over into an IRA.

 If you take choice number one, there’s no hope for you and you don’t need to read further.
-You will have given up your favored tax status, paid obscene levels of taxes on your lump sum distribution, and cannibalized your future retirement.
+You will have given up your favored tax status, paid obscene levels of taxes on your lump sum distribution, open yourself to potential creditor claims, and cannibalized your future retirement.

 Leave The Funds In Your Old Employer’s Plan

-Choice number two might be attractive if the plan allows it, is low cost, and provides great investment choices.
-You will keep your options open, preserve your qualified plan creditor proofing, continue your favorable tax treatment, and keep your money in play building future benefits.
-You don’t need to make an immediate decision.
+Choice number two might be attractive if the plan is low cost, and provides great investment choices.
+You will keep your options open, preserve your federal qualified plan creditor proofing, continue your favorable tax treatment, and keep your money in play building future benefits.
+Unless your plan is terminating, if you have at least a $5000 account balance your plan can’t force you to take a distribution.
+So, you don’t need to make an immediate decision.
 Take your time, study your options and make a good decision.
 Haste makes waste.